alxndrztsv/aws-parking-data-pipeline-synthetic/README.md

 ### 6. Verify

 - Confirm the **SNS subscription** email (failure alerts).
-- Trigger the pipeline: start a Step Functions execution manually, or wait for the daily 08:00 UTC EventBridge schedule.
+- Trigger the pipeline: start a Step Functions execution manually, or wait for the weekly 08:00 UTC EventBridge schedule.
 Check the SES report email afterwards.
 - In the SES sandbox, the recipient must confirm the subscription and be verified, otherwise delivery silently fails.

 ## Airflow orchestration